• Skip to primary navigation

 • Not being ready to stop using drugs or alcohol

-• Having other negative attitudes about treatment
+• Negative attitudes about treatment

-Dealing With and Overcoming Stigma
+Dealing With and Overcoming the Stigma of Addiction

 Changing the Stigma